AlamoEngine-Tools/eaw.modinfo/README.md

 ## File Position

-**Changed for v1.2:**
 The target directory is the top level of the mod's folder (next to where the mod's `data` folder is).

 It may contain none, one or multiple files, as described in [Filename](#filename).

-If there exists variant files AND a main file the content from the main file gets merged into the variant file undless the variant overrides a property.
+If there exists variant files AND a main file the content from the main file gets merged into the variant file unless the variant overrides a property.

-If there are only variant files they each act as a main file on their own.
+If there are only variant files they each act as a main files on their own.

 *Implementation Notes: As soon as a mod folder contains modinfo variant files, only these should yield an instance of a mod.
 The main modinfo file (if existing) or just the directry itself should get ignored.*